qftgtr/redux-config/README.md

 ## How Does It Work?

-Basically the `config.js` is parsed to generate Redux actions and reducers automatically.
+Basically the config file (`config.js`) is parsed by `redux-config` to generate Redux actions and reducers automatically.

 ## License